MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-home.md

 ---
-title: Manage your flows in Teams | Microsoft Docs
+title: Manage your flows in Microsoft Teams | Microsoft Docs
 description: Learn how to manage flows using the Power Automate app in Microsoft Teams
 services: ''
 suite: flow